wp-plugins/currency-converter/readme.txt

 Currency calculator widget, converts money amounts between currencies.
 Size, color, and layout can be customized.

-* Choose default currencies for the conversions
+* Choose default currencies for the calculator
 * Choice of over 200 currencies
 * Choice of display formats, adjustable width and header colors
-* Widget is preloaded with exchange rates, so calculation is instant
+* Calculation is instant.
+The widget is preloaded with exchange rates so reponse is instant.

 == Installation ==